darrenpatricknelson/react-memory-game/README.md

 - open the terminal
 - cd to the project folder and type the command 'npm install'

-Once the app has successfulyl been installed, type npm start into the terminal
+- Once the app has successfulyl been installed, type npm start into the terminal

+or:

+If you prefer to play the game on the web:

+- click on this link: https://react-memory-game-heroku.herokuapp.com/

 ### Rules of the game